TRACE: Transformer-based Risk Assessment for Clinical Evaluation: Experimental Evaluation

-In this study we consider five key metrics to evaluate the performance of our trained models: Accuracy, F1-Score, Sensitivity and Specificity and Balanced Accuracy (BA).
+Evaluation is performed considering five metrics: Accuracy, F1-Score, Sensitivity and Specificity and Balanced Accuracy (BA).
 Accuracy is a straightforward metric, defined as the ratio of correctly predicted examples, both true negatives and true positives, to the total number of instances evaluated.
 F1-Score is the harmonic mean of Precision and Recall of the positive class to assess the model's performance on imbalanced datasets.
-Sensitivity (or Recall) and Specificity are widely used in clinical tasks, illustrating the model's ability to correctly identify positive and negative instances, respectively, while BA represents their average score.
+Sensitivity (or Recall), and Specificity are widely used in clinical tasks, illustrating the model's ability to correctly identify positive and negative instances, respectively, while BA represents their average score.

-Tables \ref{tab:results_melanoma} and \ref{tab:results_brfss22} compare our proposed method with various baselines on both the melanoma and the BRFSS22 datasets.
-In particular, two ML methods (Logistic Regression, XGBoost) were considered as baselines, since they are widely used in clinical risk assessment, as well as our proposed non-negative neural network (nnMLP) and FT-Transformer\cite{Gorishniy2021RevisitingDL} as the current state-of-the-art method for tabular data.
+Table \ref{tab:results_main} compares the proposed TRACE method with various baselines on the skin cancer and BRFSS22 datasets.
+In particular, Logistic Regression and XGBoost, two ML methods widely used in clinical risk assessment, are considered as baselines, along with the proposed non-negative MLP (nnMLP).
+Additionally, we evaluate TRACE alognside several deep learning models for tabular data, including the FT-Transformer~\cite{Gorishniy2021RevisitingDL}, TabNet~\cite{TabNet}, DANET~\cite{DANET}, GANDALF~\cite{GANDALF} and GATE~\cite{GATE}.
+Additional details about the training strategy followed for the selected baselines are provided in the Appendix~\ref{sec:app-training}.

+Table~\ref{tab:results_main} presents the results from five runs on the five datasets regarding the tasks of binary classification, each with different random seeds, while keeping the training/validation splits consistent across all baselines considered in this study.
+Specifically, for the SBMS dataset our model outperforms the baselines in terms of Accuracy, F1-Score, Specificity and Balanced Accuracy (BA) metrics, with fewer trainable parameters compared to the state-of-the-art methods.